Sowing Seeds Directly in the Garden

 Another option is to use a seeding square to sow seeds at precisely the right spacing for square foot gardening (or intensive cropping).
-This takes the guess-work out of seed sowing and makes the job much easier as you don’t have to measure off a 1 by 1 foot grid.
-Here’s a good option:
+This takes the guess-work out of seed sowing and makes the job much easier as you don’t have to measure off a 1 by 1-foot grid.
+Here are some good options:

 Product Review >> Garden Stamp

 If seeds need light to germinate, don’t cover them with soil or growing medium – just press them firmly into the surface so they don’t blow away.

 All seeds should have good contact with the soil, so tamp them down gently after sowing (some gardeners recommend using a flat board to tamp down larger areas).